penicilliumdiuniasing/coding-assessment/README.md

 ## Finally

-- Push all the codes into the your remote repository
+- Push all the codes into your remote repository
 - Make sure the repository is public